openstreetmap/mod_tile/README.rst

 Configuration
 -------------

-After you either installed the software packages or copiled the software yourself, you can continue with the configuration.
+After you either installed the software packages or compiled the software yourself, you can continue with the configuration.
 For your convenience example configuration files are distributed with the software packages and located in the ``etc`` directory of this repository.